Brock Nelson Game Preview: Islanders vs. Flyers

 Nelson Season Stats Insights

-- In 17 games this season, Nelson has averaged 17:32 on the ice, while putting up a plus-minus of -3.
+- In 19 games this season, Nelson has a plus-minus of -1, while averaging 17:24 on the ice per game.

-- In six of 17 games this year, Nelson has scored a goal, and he has one game with multiple goals.
+- In Nelson's 19 games played this season he's scored in seven of them and netted multiple goals in two.

-- In seven of 17 games this year, Nelson has recorded a point, and four of those games included multiple points.
+- Nelson has a point in nine games this year (out of 19), including multiple points six times.

-- Nelson has an assist in four of 17 games this year, but has not recorded two or more in a game so far.
+- Nelson has an assist in five of 19 games this season, with multiple assists in one of them.

-- The implied probability is 57.1% that Nelson hits the over on his points over/under based on the odds.
+- Nelson's odds on his point total prop carry an implied probability of 58.2% that he goes over.

 Sign up for Underdog fantasy today.